 Australian Embassy in Moscow and a new exit visa from Belarusian authorities.
 You won't be allowed to leave Belarus without an original visa unless you're granted authorisation from the Citizenship and Migration Department of the Belarusian Ministry of Interior.

 The local currency is the Belarus Ruble (BYN).
 In July 2016, new BYN notes were introduced, replacing old notes following redenomination at a ratio of 1:10,000.
-Coins were introduced for the first time.
-Old currency can be exchanged for new BYN at Belarusian banks.

 Only use ATMs inside bank premises and during business hours due to the risk of crime and ATM fraud.
 If you're a victim of an ATM scam, report it to the local police.
 Always obtain an official police report for insurance purposes.